upengareri/AWS-SAA-C02-Course/README.md

 Public service that provides fully managed highly available message queues.

 - Replication happens within a region by default.
-  - Messages are guaranteed in the order they were received
-  - Provides FIFO with best effort, but no guarantee
 - Messages up to 256KB in size.
   - Should link to larger sets of data if needed.
 - Polling is checking for any messages on the queue.